 The issue of BII gained traction after it recently became clear that some implants may cause anaplastic large-cell lymphoma (ALCL), which is a cancer of the immune system that develops in the scar tissue capsule.
 In this setting, this type of T-cell lymphoma is called breast-implant associated anaplastic large cell lymphoma (BIA-ALCL).
 The rationale is that, if implants can cause cancer of the immune system, it makes sense that implants can cause immune disorders.

 If the pathology results indicate BIA-ALCL, breast implant removal surgery is the recommended treatment.
-A plastic surgeon will typically recommend complete removal of breast implants as well as the surrounding scar tissue.
-And consulting with an oncologist for further treatment.
+A plastic surgeon will typically recommend exploring complete removal of breast implants as well as the surrounding scar tissue, but each woman’s case is different, and the decision belongs to the patient.
+It is important to schedule a consultation with a plastic surgeon who is knowledgeable of BIA-ALCL and experienced in performing Total Capsulectomy procedures in order to explore this option.
+Patients are then often advised to consult with an oncologist for further treatment.

 At Palm Beach Plastic & Cosmetic Surgery, we don’t recommend this approach.
 In the case of BII, there are too many variables to recommend an implant replacement.
 An adverse reaction to the removed breast implants may be a predisposition.
 Additionally, both saline and silicone implants have silicone shells.
 If your body has an inflammatory response to silicone, replacing silicone implants with saline types may not be an effective treatment.